arizona-linguistics/colrc-v2/README.md

 The frontend is built using [`react`](https://reactjs.org/).
 If you've launched the development environment using [`docker-compose`](https://docs.docker.com/compose/install/), the app will launch on http://localhost:3000.
 Changes you make to the frontend source will update in realtime.

+After making changes to frontend files, please manually run prettier to ensure that all code follows the same standards of style.
+To do this, after making any changes, run the command 'npx prettier [file name or file spec e.g. /home/exouser/colrc-v2/frontend/src/pages/TextTable.js or */*Table.js] --write'.

 ### [Backend](./backend)